 adidas issues its Standards of Engagement which includes wages and benefit expectations for suppliers

-We publish our Employment Standards to explain how wages and benefits (and a range of other labour rights) should be respected and delivered
+We publish our Employment Standards to explain how wages and benefits (and a range of other labor rights) should be respected and delivered

 We commission a two-year study on fair wages in Indonesia, which examines different living wage methodologies